Eating For Hill Drills

 - Including restorative exercise as part of your training e.g. yoga, Pilates

-- Linking up with a running coach for a period of time
+- Working with a running coach for a period of time

 - Ensuring you have at least 12hrs rest between training sessions

 Aim to consume an average of 1.2 grammes per kilogramme of body weight per day of protein, especially if you are a regular runner.

 Ensure you spread your protein intake throughout the day rather than having a large portion at one meal time

 Remember, if you are of menopause age or you are experiencing the detrimental effects of hill training your protein needs may be greater than 1.2g/Kg BW/d

 If suffering from EIMD ensure you consider your intake of the branched chain amino acids (BCAAs), especially Leucine, to enhance recovery

 Food first approach, so foods rich in Leucine include:

 - Dairy products, especially cottage cheese

 - The timing of supplement intake is important – do not have them immediately after exercise because this could lead to suppression of the body’s ability to produce its own antioxidants